NHS England require that the net earnings of doctors engaged in the practice are publicised, and the required disclosure is shown below.

 It should be noted, however, that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

 All GP Practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in this practice in the last full financial year (2015/16) was £81,530 before Tax and National Insurance.
-This is for eight full-time GPs, five salaried GPs, and one long term locum GP who worked in the practice for more than six months.
+The average pay for GPs working in this practice in the last full financial year (2021/2022) was £134,022 before Tax and National Insurance.
+This is for three full-time GPs, ten part-time GPs and one locum GP who worked in the practice for more than six months.